Esshahn/ghosttown/README.md

 Version 16-02-18 - Release version

 The game is fully completed and should work fine in most modern browsers.
-You can play it here: http://www.awsm.de/ghosttown
+<br/>You can play it here: http://www.awsm.de/ghosttown

 ## Game Controls

-Press "A" for german version<br/>Press "B" for english version Press "C" for credits info
+Press "A" for german version
+<br/>Press "B" for english version
+<br/>Press "C" for credits info

-When the game is loaded (grey Ghost Town title screen) Press "Space" to start the game
+When the game is loaded (grey Ghost Town title screen)
+<br/>Press "Space" to start the game
-Use cursor keys to move and space bar as fire button
+<br/>Use cursor keys to move and space bar as fire button

 ## TV Controls

-Click the volume slider or press "V" to mute/unmute the music Click the scanlines knob or press "S" to show or hide the old TV scanlines Click the fullscreen knob or press "F" (not always supported) to enter/leave fullscreen
+Click the volume slider or press "V" to mute/unmute the music
+<br/>Click the scanlines knob or press "S" to show or hide the old TV scanlines
+<br/>Click the fullscreen knob or press "F" (not always supported) to enter/leave fullscreen

 ## About the game